ZeusJunior/thunder/README.md

 ### Planned features
 - Adding tags or notes to accounts for easier organization
+- Close to system tray with some easy access options
+- A minimal display version, if all you want is an authenticator without all the account management stuff

 Have other feature ideas?
 Let me know by opening an [issue](https://github.com/ZeusJunior/thunder/issues/new)!